The AP Interview: GM's Barra talks electric vehicles, future

 They’ll join a couple of gargantuan Hummer EVs, an upcoming electric Silverado pickup and a Cadillac luxury SUV in taking on Tesla.
 And Barra said there’s more to come on the way to offering 30 battery-powered vehicles globally by 2025.
 “What we have coming, it’s in the heart of the market,” she said, without giving details.

 The mainstream vehicle is something Tesla has yet to master.
-The Model 3 sedan, its lowest-priced vehicle, starts at close to $60,000.
+A rear-wheel-drive version of the Model 3 sedan, its lowest-priced vehicle, starts around $48,000 with shipping.

 Barra is hoping to keep prices relatively low, banking on chemistry breakthroughs to cut battery costs, offsetting huge price increases for Lithium and other key elements that make batteries work.

-Note: This story has been corrected to show that the lowest-price Tesla starts around $48,000 including shipping.